b-joshua/b-joshua.github.io/README.md

 For a full list of the topics covered in this course, check out the [course information](https://erez.weizmann.ac.il/apx/r/ws1/186/30?pid=15125&pprev=14987).

 ___

-* Citation for transcription factor image:
+Citation for transcription factor image: Love, A. C., & Nathan, M. J. (2015).
+The idealization of causation in mechanistic explanation.
+Philosophy of Science, 82(5), 761-774.